HarshithaChettyRagava/BearcatCarPooling/README.md

 - Creation of hamburger menu option for home, user profile, logout, etc.,. - 70% Completed with the overflow menu containing ContactUs and logout functionalities.
 - If possible will add a mile range of 10, 20, 30 - Not yet completed.
 - Feedback from riders - Completed

+## .apk file in the following path and also uploading in the submission:
+- BearcatCarPooling\app\build\outputs\apk\debug